-Nicholas C. Fanandakis, Chair Mark S. Bartlett Vernon Ellis Gerard E. Holthaus April 24, 2018
+Nicholas C. Fanandakis, Chair Mark S. Bartlett Vernon Ellis Gerard E. Holthaus April 23, 2019

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

-Based on our records and other information, we believe that our directors, officers and beneficial owners of more than 10% of our total outstanding shares of Common Stock who are required to file reports under Section 16 of the Exchange Act reported all transactions in shares of our Common Stock and derivative securities, including options for shares, on a timely basis during the year ended December 31, 2017.
+To our knowledge, based on reports filed with the SEC, our records and information furnished to us, we believe that our directors, officers and beneficial owners of more than 10% of our total outstanding shares of Common Stock who are required to file reports under Section 16 of the Exchange Act, timely filed their reports required by Section 16(a) of the Exchange Act during the year ended December 31, 2018.

-PROPOSALS FOR THE 2019 ANNUAL MEETING OF SHAREHOLDERS
+PROPOSALS FOR THE 2020 ANNUAL MEETING OF SHAREHOLDERS